 Frank Ren regularly counsels clients in connection with merger clearance issues and leads the response process and strategy for second requests and civil investigative demands issued by the US Federal Trade Commission (FTC), US Department of Justice (DOJ), state attorneys general, and non-US regulators.
 Frank represents clients in high-stakes antitrust disputes at every stage of litigation, including dispositive motion practice, fact and expert discovery, class certification, settlement, trial, and appeal.
 He also frequently advises clients with respect to managing antitrust risk and promoting effective antitrust compliance practices.

 Previously, Frank served as a judicial intern for Judge Juan R. Torruella of the US Court of Appeals for the First Circuit and Judge Joseph L. Tauro of the US District Court for the District of Massachusetts.
 During law school, he received the “Best Brief” award in the Edward C. Stone Moot Court Competition and was a semifinalist in the Homer Albers Prize Moot Court Competition.
 Frank also served as a notes editor of the Boston University Law Review.

 Boston University School of Law, 2014, J.D., cum laude

 Boston University, 2011, B.A., summa cum laude, Phi Beta Kappa

 US Court of Appeals for the First Circuit

 US District Court for the District of Massachusetts

 Awards and Affiliations

-Member, Boston University School of Law Young Alumni Council
+President, Boston University School of Law Young Alumni Council, DC Chapter

 Edward F. Hennessey Distinguished Scholar, Boston University School of Law